 - Gaining market approval for custirsen by conducting registration trials that demonstrate efficacy and safety, in both prostate and lung cancer, in collaboration with Teva.
-As a result of the Collaboration Agreement with Teva, committed funding is available for phase 3 trials in patients with CRPC to evaluate custirsen in combination with docetaxel as first-line chemotherapy, in patients with CRPC to evaluate custirsen in combination with docetaxel retreatment as second-line chemotherapy, and in patients with NSCLC to evaluate custirsen in combination with first-line chemotherapy.
-The prostate trials were initiated in 2010 and the NSCLC trial is expected to begin in 2011.
-Currently, mitoxantrone, docetaxel and cabazitaxel are approved for use in patients with advanced CRPC, but docetaxel and cabazitaxel have shown improved patient survival when compared to mitoxantrone.
-Currently, carboplatin, gemcitabine and cisplatin are approved for use in patients with advanced NSCLC and bevacizumab in patients with non-squamous NSCLC; bevacizumab in combination with paclitaxel and carboplatin chemotherapy has shown to improve patient survival when compared to carboplatin chemotherapy alone.
-Pemetrexed is also approved as a single agent in patients with advanced NSCLC after initial chemotherapy and in combination with cisplatin for the initial treatment and maintenance therapy following platinum-based therapy. - Advancing OGX-427 by conducting clinical trials across multiple cancer indications for OGX-427, including, but not limited to, bladder cancer and CRPC.
+As a result of the Collaboration Agreement with Teva, committed funding is available for phase 3 trials in patients with CRPC to evaluate custirsen in combination with docetaxel as first-line chemotherapy, in patients with CRPC to evaluate custirsen in combination with cabazitazel as second-line chemotherapy, and in patients with NSCLC to evaluate custirsen in combination with first-line chemotherapy.
+The SYNERGY trial was initiated in 2010, and the second-line CRPC trial and first-line NSCLC program are expected to begin in the second half of 2012.
+Currently, mitoxantrone, docetaxel, abiraterone acetate and cabazitaxel are approved for use in patients with advanced CRPC.
+Currently, carboplatin, gemcitabine, cisplatin and pemetrexed are approved for use in patients with advanced NSCLC and bevacizumab in patients with non-squamous NSCLC; bevacizumab in combination with paclitaxel and carboplatin chemotherapy has been shown to improve patient survival when compared to carboplatin chemotherapy alone.
+Pemetrexed is also approved as a single agent in patients with advanced NSCLC after initial chemotherapy and in combination with cisplatin for initial treatment and maintenance therapy following platinum-based therapy. - Advancing OGX-427 by conducting clinical trials across multiple cancer indications for OGX-427, including, but not limited to, bladder cancer and CRPC.
 Consistent with the strategy we are following for custirsen, we intend to conduct parallel clinical trials to evaluate OGX-427 in several cancer indications and treatment combinations to accelerate assessment of this product candidate for further development. - Developing and commercializing new cancer therapies to inhibit treatment resistance in cancer patients.
-We plan to leverage our expertise in development to bring new products to market as fast as possible.
-We intend to maintain and develop our relationship with the Vancouver Prostate Centre, and develop relationships with other research institutions in order to identify additional product candidates. - Optimizing the development of our product candidates through use of outsourcing and internal expertise.
-In order to increase efficiency and lower our overhead, we outsource, and plan to continue to outsource, pre-clinical and manufacturing activities.
+We plan to leverage our expertise in development to bring new products to market as soon as possible.
+We intend to maintain and develop our relationship with the Vancouver Prostate Centre and develop relationships with other research institutions in order to identify additional product candidates. - Optimizing the development of our product candidates through use of outsourcing and internal expertise.
+In order to increase efficiency and lower our overhead, we outsource, and plan to continue to outsource, preclinical and manufacturing activities.
 We have chosen to establish critical product development functions in-house, including clinical trial management and regulatory affairs.